 200 hours (6 credits).
 This can be done in one term (20 hours per week for 10 weeks), or split over two consecutive terms (3 credits each term; 10 hours per week).

 It’s never too early to start planning for your internship.
 Start thinking about what interests you, and the types of jobs you would like to have.
 Look for agencies that fit with your interests and skills.
 Make connections with staff and management at these agencies.
 Talk to the MPH internship coordinator.
 Talk to your advisor and other professors.
 Send your resume and cover letter to contacts asking about internship opportunities (or submit an application).

 Please note, it is best to have your internship secured no later than the middle of the term before you do your internship.
 Earlier is better!
-Once the internship is secured, work with your preceptor, faculty advisor, and MPH internship coordinator to complete the H510 Application and Learning Contract.
+Once the internship is secured, work with your preceptor, faculty advisor, and MPH internship coordinator to complete the H510 Learning Agreement.

-The site should do public health work, and the preceptor should have a graduate degree and relevant public health experience.
+The site should do public health work, and the preceptor should have a graduate degree (or a Bachelor’s degree with at least 5 years relevant public health experience) and relevant public health experience.
 Discuss options with the MPH Internship Coordinator and Faculty Advisor.

-Internships must fit with the foundational and/or option-specific MPH competencies listed in the MPH Internship Handbook.
+Internships must fit with the foundational and/or option-specific MPH competencies.
 Over the course of the internship, students work on identified projects that tie to the competencies chosen.
 Internship projects should result in at least two products.

 Examples of portfolio products may include (depending on the option):

 Apply and/or contact sites with resume/cover letter, then interview and secure a site.